Frank Nouble: Colchester United third spell

 Following the expiry of his contract with Plymouth Argyle, Nouble re-signed for Colchester United on 18 June 2021 on a two-year deal.
 He made his third Colchester debut on 7 August 2021 in their 0–0 draw at Carlisle United.

 On 17 March 2023, Nouble left the club by mutual consent.

 Leyton Orient (loan)

 On 31 January 2022, Nouble joined Leyton Orient on loan until the end of the 2021–22 season.

 Torquay United

 On 23 March 2023, he joined National League club Torquay United on a short-term contract until the end of the season.

 Yeovil Town

 On 3 July 2023, Nouble joined Yeovil Town on a two year deal.
 Nouble won the National League South with the club 2023-24, scoring 11 league goals to help Yeovil to the title.

 Gateshead

 On 22 March 2025, Nouble signed for fellow National League side Gateshead on a deal until the end of the 2025–26 season.

+In January 2026, he terminated his playing contract by mutual consent, remaining with the club as a first-team coach.

+Spennymoor Town

+On 28 January 2026, Nouble joined National League North club Spennmoor Town on a deal until the end of the season.
+Nouble left Spennymoor at the end of the 2025–26 season following the expiry of his short-term contract.

+Stockton Town

+On 24 May 2026, Nouble joined Northern Premier League Premier Division side Stockton Town.